-In this blog post, we're going to share 12 of the greatest no-hitters in Major League Baseball history.
-Each of these no-hitters showcase the skills in athletics of players throughout the decades since MLB's first official game in the mid-19th century.
+In this post, we’re going to cover 12 of the greatest no-hitters in Major League Baseball history.
+Each of these no-hitters showcase the skills in athletics of players throughout the decades since MLB’s first official game in the mid-19th century.

 This post contains affiliate links.
 Please read our disclosure.